RoSE Committee Applications Now Open!

 As a Geographic Centre Lead, you will be expected to:

-Spend an average of half an hour per week on outreach projects
+Spend an average of half an hour per week on outreach projects (which can be concentrated in your least busy periods)

 Role Duration: